 Every nursing facility in Illinois is required to provide updated information to the physician and/or legal representative anytime there’s a change in a resident’s medical condition.
 Any failure to do so could diminish the resident’s quality of life or compromise their overall health.
-Unfortunately, the Princeton Illinois elder abuse attorneys at Rosenfeld Injury Lawyers have represented many residents who have suffered needlessly due to the careless actions of their caregiver’s failure to follow established procedures and protocols.
+Unfortunately, the Princeton Illinois elder abuse attorneys at Rosenfeld Injury Lawyers LLC have represented many residents who have suffered needlessly due to the careless actions of their caregiver’s failure to follow established procedures and protocols.

 Colonial Healthcare and Rehabilitation Centre

 Colonial Healthcare and Rehabilitation Center is a 92-bed for-profit Medicare/Medicaid-approved facility providing nursing services to residents of Princeton and Bureau County, Illinois.
 The Center is located at:

 In addition to providing skilled nursing services, the facility also offers short-term rehabilitation and specialty programs including care for Alzheimer’s/dementia, cardiac rehabilitation, orthopedic care, and hospice.

 Princeton Nursing Home Resident Safety Concerns

 Both the state of Illinois and the federal government routinely update their nursing home database systems to reflect the historical information of all opened investigations, safety concerns, health violations and filed complaints on facilities nationwide.
 The uploaded information can be found on numerous sites including Medicare.gov.